Payment & Insurance Tips

 Listed below are some of the major insurance plans that MOS providers are “In-Network” with.
 It is the patient’s responsibility to be aware of their insurance coverage, policy provisions and authorizations requirements.
 It is always a good practice to check with your insurance carrier to verify coverage prior to being seen.
 This can eliminate any surprise bills after you receive treatment.

-- Anthem Blue Cross of CA HMO and PPO
+- Anthem Blue Cross (Out of State BX/BS Plans)

 - Contra Costa Health Plan (CCHP)

 - Coventry/First Health WORK COMP

 - GEHA (Government Employees Health Association) – Aetna

 - Golden State HMO (Medicare HMO – HPMG Only)

 - HealthNet HMO (through AMG, BTMG, HPMG, JMPN, Canopy – Meritage)